elixirbeats/abletoolz/README.md

 `--check-plugins` Checks plugin VST paths and verifies they exist. **Note**: When loading a set, if Ableton finds the same plugin name in a different path it will automatically fix any broken paths the next time you save your project.
 This command attempts to find missing VSTs and show an updated path if it finds one that Ableton will most likely load.
-Mac Audio Units/AU are not stored with paths, just plugin names.
-Mac OS is not supported for this yet.
+VST3s stored by display name alone resolve against the installed plugin files — on macOS through each bundle's `Info.plist`, since bundle names often differ from display names — and, failing that, against Live's own plugin database, the only place shell plugins like Waves can be found.
+Mac Audio Units/AU are not stored with paths, just plugin names, and cannot be verified yet.
 ```
 [MidiTrack: 1-Serum] Plugin: Serum_x64.dll, Path: C:\Program Files\VstPlugins\Xfer\Serum_x64.dll, Exists: True
 [AudioTrack: 2-Audio] Plugin: Effectrix.dll, Path: C:\Program Files\VstPlugins\Effectrix.dll, Exists: True